agustinlozano/ur-partner/__tests__/VITEST_POWER_EXPLAINED.md

 ### 1. Import Hijacking at Runtime

-The first piece of magic happens before your component even loads.
+The first piece before your component even loads.
 Vitest intercepts module imports and replaces them with controlled mocks:

 ```typescript
 // vitest.setup.ts - This runs BEFORE any test